canonical/spread/README.md

 Again, each job in spread has _a single one of each of these._ If you have two systems and one task, there will be two jobs running in parallel on each of the two systems.
-If you have two systems and three task, you have six jobs, three in parallel with three.
+If you have two systems and three tasks, you have six jobs, three in parallel with three.
 See where this is going?
 You can easily blacklist specific cases too, but this is the basic idea.